 • Field reclosers: BWP completed an initial evaluation of field recloser technology in fiscal year 2021/2022.
 This evaluation analyzed the use of field reclosers in conjunction with falling conductor detection to allow for added isolation, reduced customer impact, and increased sensitivity settings.
 BWP determined that other mitigation activities could have a higher risk reduction-to-cost ratio.
-The final determination of whether BWP will invest in this technology will be made once the falling conductor detection engineering study is completed in fiscal year 2022/2023.
+While BWP expected to make a final determination regarding field reclosers in fiscal year 2022/2023, this final determination was postponed in order to consider the implementation of a new falling conductor technology in lieu of or conjunction with a field recloser.